 The process for researching and selecting objects from Cambridge collections began in 2022 and included a visit to the MAA in November by Uganda’s Commissioner for Monuments and Museums, Rose Mwanja Nkaale, Uganda Museum’s Curator, Nelson Abiti, and Professor Peterson.

-Among the objects likely to be transferred are some of those collected and donated to the MAA by Rev. John Roscoe (1861-1932), an Anglican missionary who spent twenty-five years travelling in East Africa conducting anthropological research, partly under the direction of the MAA.
+The objects were acquired by British colonial administrators, missionaries, anthropologists and soldiers in a variety of ways during the 1890s and early 1900s, including confiscation, theft, gift and purchase.
+Several items were donated to the Museum by Apolo Kaggwa, Katikiro (Prime Minister) of the Kingdom of Buganda.
+Other donors include British colonial officials Sir Harry Hamilton Johnston, Ernest Balfour Haddon, Frank Rogers, John Gilbert Rubie and the Anglian Missionary Arthur Bryan Fisher.
+However, most of the items likely to be transferred were collected and donated to the MAA by Rev. John Roscoe (1861-1932), an Anglican missionary who spent twenty-five years travelling in East Africa conducting anthropological research, partly under the direction of the MAA.
 Highlights of the objects he subsequently donated to the Museum, but not kept on exhibition, include a Bugandan royal drum and a musical instrument.

 Musical Instrument.
 Bagesu people.
 Courtesy of Cambridge Museum of Archaeology and Anthropology

 The MAA says it is fully aware of the significance of the Roscoe collection as well as other material to the Uganda Museum and fully support this repatriation initiative.
-Meanwhile, explaining the significance of this project to Uganda, Rose Mwanja Nkaale said: “Bringing these items back - and attracting those from around the diaspora to see them on the continent - will also help people come to terms with their own collective memory, celebrate their rich histories and identities, and be able to pass this on to future generations.”
+Meanwhile, explaining the significance of this grant, the first of its kind towards restitution, commissioner Rose Mwanja Nkaale said: “Bringing these items back - and attracting those from around the diaspora to see them on the continent - will also help people come to terms with their own collective memory, celebrate their rich histories and identities, and be able to pass this on to future generations.”

 The transfer of ownership of the selected objects and their repatriation for community liaison, study and exhibition at the Uganda Museum is scheduled for completion in 2023.